Connect with us

 Striking the right ‘work-life’ balance is still the talk of the town among workers of all ages and experience.

-Job seekers, are no longer afraid to mention they have a home life, and that they won’t be married to the job.
+Job seekers are no longer afraid to mention that they have a home life and that they won’t be married to the job.

 Also there’s the realities of harmful stress on health and relationships, it has been a reality check for many of us over the years and now we value more freedom and flexibility often more than our pay packet.

-Startups can engage staff where they reside not necessarily where the business is located.
-Still there remains some doubt as to it’s real value to economy.
+Startups can engage staff where they reside, not necessarily where the business is located.
+Still, some doubt remains as to its real value to the economy.

 Are we losing overall productivity?
-Is flexi-time, more holidays and remote working making us lazy?
-If you don’t have to go into the office why would you and is this affecting team relationships and the sharing of information?
+Are flexi-time, more holidays, and remote work making us lazy?
+Why would you not have to go into the office, and is this affecting team relationships and information sharing?

 There are so many questions and no right or wrong answer.